Byc-tor/CALCULO_DE_INTEGRALES_C/README.md

 	scanf("%i",&a)
 	return 0;
 }
-//no debemos dejar espacios si no sale mal
+//no debemos dejar espacios si no sale mal- okey